Robustness in Both Domains: CLIP Needs a Robust Text Encoder: Acknowledgments

 \section{Acknowledgments}

+We thank the NeurIPS 2025 organization committee and reviewers for their work.
 This work was supported by the Swiss National Science Foundation (SNSF) under grant number 200021\_205011.
 Research was sponsored by the Army Research Office and was accomplished under Grant Number W911NF-24-1-0048.
 This work was supported by Hasler Foundation Program: Hasler Responsible AI (project number 21043).
 This work was supported as part of the Swiss AI Initiative by a grant from the Swiss National Supercomputing Centre (CSCS) under project ID a07 on Alps.
 EAR, YW and VC thank Gosia Baltaian for her administrative help.
 We thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting CS and NDS.
 We acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy (EXC number 2064/1, project number 390727645), as well as in the priority program SPP 2298, project number 464101476.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the sponsors.